upspin/upspin/doc/signup.md

 To register your details with the key server takes two steps.

-First, the `upspin signup` command generates a key pair, saves it locally, and prepares instructions for the key server to remember the user's details.
+First, the `upspin signup` command generates a key pair, saves it locally, and sends the user details and the public key to the key server.
 It also creates a local copy of the information called an "`config`" file that it stores in a local directory, typically `$HOME/upspin`.
 Config files are discussed in detail in [TODO LINK].

-The second step is to send mail to the key server to finalize the registration.
+The second step is to receive an email message from the key server and to click the confirmation link that it contains.
+Visiting that link proves to the key server that you control the email address that you are registering and completes the signup process.

 Here is the first step.
 Run this shell command, substituting your email address and directory and store